Chicago American

-The Chicago American was an afternoon newspaper published in Chicago, under various names until its dissolution in 1974.
+The Chicago American was an American newspaper published in Chicago under various names from 1900 until its dissolution in 1975.
+Its afternoon publication was known as the Chicago American, while its evening publication was known as the Chicago Evening American.

 History

 The paper's first edition came out on July 4, 1900, as Hearst's Chicago American.
 It became the Morning American in 1902 with the appearance of an afternoon edition.
 The morning and Sunday papers were renamed as the Examiner in 1904.
 James Keeley bought the Chicago Record-Herald and Chicago Inter-Ocean in 1914, merging them into a single newspaper known as the Herald.
 William Randolph Hearst purchased the paper from Keeley in 1918.